-- After a period of declining growth the City of Coos Bay will experience renewed community growth resulting from in-migration and new commercial employment opportunities. - 2.
+- 1. After a period of declining growth the City of Coos Bay will experience renewed community growth resulting from in-migration and new commercial employment opportunities. - 2.
 That the City of Coos Bay will grow in regional significance and will remain the center of the largest urban area on the Oregon Coast. - 3.
 That the physical, fiscal and social problems normally associated with urban living are often caused by uncontrolled and undirected population growth. - 4.
 That future city growth will be guided in accordance with sound urban planning principles and practices, including environmental, economic and social consideration. - 5.
-That approximately 116 additional housing units will be needed in Coos Bay by the year 2000 to adequately accommodate the 17,375 people that are expected to reside in the city at that time. - 6.
-That the substantial transition of single-family and duplex housing surrounding and adjacent to commercial areas will not be transformed to apartment densities because these neighborhoods are typically stable, - 7.
+That approximately 604 additional housing units will be needed in Coos Bay by the year 2040 to adequately accommodate the 18,301 people that are expected to reside in the city at that time. - 6.
+That compatibility among land uses and residential development is a priority. - 7.
 That residential development must provide for increased dwelling unit densities at suitable locations, including areas not previously considered suitable for apartments, in order to enhance affordable housing opportunities for city residents. - 8.
 That the City of Coos Bay will have to consider the redevelopment of commercial and industrial areas to bolster the city's economic base. - 9.
 That the waterfront areas are an asset to the city's water-dependent commerce and industry and are also major scenic attractions.